nishithbsk/Epigens/README.md

 - [x] Process Human FASTA data
 - [x] Generate kmer count feature vector
 - [x] Train SVM with default RBF kernel
-- [ ] Generate additional features from Lee et al paper
+- [x] Generate additional features from Lee et al paper
-- [ ] Generate point scatter plot using PCA of top features (like Fig 1 of Lee et al)
+- [x] Generate point scatter plot using PCA of top features (like Fig 1 of Lee et al)
-- [ ] Generate precision/recall/false-positive curves (like Fig 2)
+- [x] Generate precision/recall/false-positive curves (like Fig 2)
-- [ ] K-fold cross validation using sklearn
+- [x] K-fold cross validation using sklearn

+## Notes on Results

+Initial results (sklearn's cv train/test split).
+Normalizing vector counts help to keep the average accuracy at >0.6.

+- accuracy = ~0.61 (no feature sel, linear svm, 6mer features)
+- roc = 0.65

+VISTA only predicts enhancers at 11.5 days(? wks) after birth.
+They say that enhancer activity can still be present at a later stage in development, i.e. our "pos" labels for enhancer activity is only good for a snapshot at 11.5 days and is not predictive of enhancer activity in general.

+Using E-box and TAAT-cores didn't help.
+Will need to do some more hacking on these features to see if they can be combined to be useful.

 ## Final